m-taghva/influxdb/mathematics operation/README.md

-these python script can take many query and do mathematical formula on them !
+these python script can take many queries and do mathematical formula on them !